USEPA/PFNAC_CTFPA_PFHI/README.md

-The top values corresponding to the doses of interest for the spreadsheets PFNAC, CTFPA ands PFHI in OrganWeightsPFAS.xlsx.
+The top Liver or Kidney values corresponding to the doses of interest and Male or Female sex for the spreadsheets PFNAC, CTFPA ands PFHI in OrganWeightsPFAS.xlsx.